-- Staff will wear a medical mask, which is provided by C.L.D.N. at all times, which includes when travelling in a vehicle for work purposes.
+- Staff will wear a medical mask, which is provided by C.L.D.N. for the duration of their shift.
 These masks will be changed every 4 hours or sooner if damp, dirty, or contaminated.
-Masks can be removed only when: - Eating and Drinking - Staff are alone in an office, personal vehicle, outside
+Masks can be removed only when: - o Eating and Drinking - Staff are alone in an office, personal vehicle, or outside